Jan Owen AM

 Having held Scarf Dinners at Three Bags Full, Two Birds One Stone, Top Paddock and Higher Ground Melbourne, we were super keen to get Nathan on board as a Scarf Ambassador in 2015.

 When Matt Preston came to a Winter Scarf Dinner in 2011, everyone from our diners to our current crop of trainees and mentors were a bit flabbergasted.
 As it turns out, he loved his Scarf experience and is a big believer in using hospitality to create change in communities.
-In 2015, we were chuffed for Matt to officially join the fold as a Scarf Ambassador.
+In 2015, we were chuffed for Matt to officially join the fold as a Scarf Ambassador, which sees him hosting our annual Do More Than Dine fundraising dinner and helping spread the word about Scarf far and wide.

 An award-winning food writer with a national column in the Taste section of NewsCorp’s metro newspapers, Matt is also a senior editor for delicious and taste magazine.
 And you might have seen his face on a billboard recently, because he’s currently a judge and co-host of a pretty well-loved show, MasterChef Australia.